University of Sussex: University of Sussex Students' Union

 Sussex Students Union is the main body responsible for the representation of Sussex students.
-It runs two bars, two shops, a cafe and a number of other outlets and schemes (such as the buddy scheme).
+It runs two bars (Falmer Bar, which once hosted bands such as The Who, and Northfield Bar), two shops, a cafe and a number of other outlets and schemes (such as the buddy scheme).
+There are 261 student clubs and societies at Sussex, all functioning under the Student Union.